amanmehndiratta25/seng371project2/README.md

 Methodology
 --------
-1) Research Stack Exchange and Reddit API's
+1) Research Stack Exchange and Reddit APIs

-2) Write a python script to utilize the API's to search for mentions of certain projects by date using these APIs
+2) Write a python script to utilize the APIs to search for mentions of certain projects by date using these APIs

 3) Run git log on the codebases to get the number of contributors per month

 4) Run git log on the codebases to get the number of commits per month

 5) Compare project size with social media information.
 Use matplotlib to graph the outputs together and see if there is any correlation.
+Make graphs look super cool.

 Milestones (Revised March 24, 2015)
 -----------------------------------